Tuition & Costs

 Provide Additional Documentation

 - Please promptly supply the requested material in order to speed up the processing of your financial aid file.
 Files are processed in the order in which they are received.

-Check for Award Notification
+Check Your Award Notification

 - After returning the requested verification information to the Financial Aid Office, you should receive an award notification in approximately 2-4 weeks.